LINCOLN CENTER FOR THE PERFORMING ARTS

-- The Julliard School’s Lincoln Center campus was completed in 1969.
+- The Juilliard School’s Lincoln Center campus was completed in 1969.

 - It was the last major building to populate Lincoln Center among the original phase of the performing arts center’s construction.

-- The Julliard School was designed by Pietro Belluschi.
+- The Juilliard School was designed by Pietro Belluschi.
 Eduardo Catalano, of the architectural firm Westermann & Miller, consulted on the project.

 Original Design –

-The occupation of the Julliard School’s site by the High School of Commerce caused many unexpected delays in Julliard’s design and construction.
+The occupation of the Juilliard School’s site by the High School of Commerce caused many unexpected delays in Juilliard’s design and construction.
 Planning for the school began in the mid-to-late 1950’s, at the same time as the rest of Lincoln Center.
 However, due to delays with the New York City Department of Education, still in 1965, construction was running behind schedule for Martin Luther King, Jr. High School.
 Ultimately, Lincoln Center and the NYC Department of Education agreed to demolish the existing high school in two phases.
-This allowed Lincoln Center to begin developing half the site for the Julliard School.
-Julliard’s full construction was completed in 1969, but over its twelve years of planning and construction, architects Pietro Belluschi produced approximately seventy different designs before he came to the building’s final evolution.
+This allowed Lincoln Center to begin developing half the site for the Juilliard School.
+Juilliard’s full construction was completed in 1969, but over its twelve years of planning and construction, architects Pietro Belluschi produced approximately seventy different designs before he came to the building’s final evolution.

 This massive building occupies an asymmetrical site, due to its frontage on Broadway.
 While the building’s site may be oddly shaped, the building was designed with a rectilinear plan, to complement its fellow Lincoln Center buildings and conform to the greater grid of the city.
 Consequentially, the remaining frontage onto Broadway was transformed into a small, triangular plaza.
 Within the plaza, a grand staircase rose to meet the building’s second-story terrace, which connected to the pedestrian bridge to the south.
 This terrace was almost entirely cantilevered, covering the ground-level plaza and wrapping around the building.
 At the top of the plaza stair, the building’s most monumental entrance was that of the second-story terrace, however, additional principle entrances fronted on Sixty-fifth and Sixty-sixth Streets.
 The terrace level was defined by its window orientation with a row of double-height square windows in conjunction with higher, horizontal strips of smaller square windows.
 Additionally, a massively scaled and kinetic sculpture, titled Three Times Three Interplay by Yaacov Agam, populated the southeast corner of the terrace.